NEVIN452/Linux-Mint-BTRFS-install-tutorial/README.md

 **Aknowledgements**:

 Mint team, for creating such a wonderful distro, making Linux easier to use.

-Mint discord server, for being with me for years, I wouldn't wrote this if it were not of the issues there.
+Linux Mint Community, for being wholesome and main inspiration for writing this.

 Antynea, for making grub-btrfs, without it, this would be incomplete.

+Coopydood, for making the awesome Hyperfluent GRUB theme: https://github.com/Coopydood/HyperFluent-GRUB-Theme